The Dane Shepherd is a hybrid dog that is larger in life with both their physical size as well as their character.

 However, you need to make sure that they get their daily exercise or you could find them putting on weight in next to no time.

-Clearly, putting on weight brings with it a number of potential health problems for the breed.
+Putting on weight brings with it several potential health problems for the breed.

 The recommended daily minimum exercise level that you are looking at is in the region of 60 minutes per day.